Guns N' Roses Amp Settings & Guitar Tone

 Get Guns N' Roses's Tone on Your Gear

-Adapt Guns N' Roses's amp settings to your specific guitar, amp, and pedals.
+Get Guns N' Roses's amp settings dialed in for your specific guitar, amp, and pedals.